t-brangu/t-brangu.github.io/projects/economicsts.md

   - HTML
   - CSS
   - Web Design
-summary: "The Web Tech Support for the Economic department at UH Manoa.
-In charge of updating the Economic department's website using HTML, CSS, and SFTP protocols to fit current needs as well as ensuring proper functionality and user aesthetics."
+summary: "The Web Tech Support for the Economic department at UH Manoa."
 ---

 <div class="text-center p-4">